Gvztavo/project-recipes-app/README.md

 This is a project i made as a Trybe Student, and some codes were already done, such as .eslint & .stylelint arquives, cypress stuff, serviceWorker & Public folder.

+---

-#This is a Group Project, and the members include:
+# This is a Group Project, and the members include:

 (GitHub links after names)